-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 1 semester hour in Fire Science.

 MCTO Tactics

 Objective: To provide the company officers and prospective fire officer with the knowledge and skills needed to effectively accomplish assigned tactics at a structural fire emergency.